Renien/doc-diff/README.md

 ## Usage

 - Allow to generate the evaluation result files
-- Able to extratc the comparsion results as key-value list
+- Able to extract the comparsion results as key-value list
     - Using the diifferent dictionary objects you can present the results as you like (i.e Graphs, Venn diagram)

 ## Comparison Report Format